-Want to know how to use SEO copywriting to increase your rankings?
+Want to know how to use SEO copywriting to increase your search engine rankings?

-If you can find the perfect combination between writing for humans and optimizing for SEO, you’ll reap the rewards.
+If you can achieve the perfect balance between writing copy for readers that’s also SEO-friendly – you’ll reap big-time rewards.

-That’s why we put together our definitive guide of SEO tips for copywriting.
-Keep reading to discover our best tips and tricks as well as terrible mistakes you need to avoid!
+That’s why we put together our definitive guide that’s filled with candid SEO copywriting tips.
+Keep reading to discover our best practices for creating reader-friendly SEO content, as well as some terrible mistakes you need to avoid!

 What Is SEO Copywriting?

-There are many factors that go into your ability to rank including:
+Speaking of best practices, there are many factors that influence your ability to rank, including:

 - Keyword Targets & Usage

 - Search Intent

 - Meta Title Tags and Meta Descriptions

 - Heading Tags